kathrinmzl/LoanGuard/README.md

 | `cb_person_default_on_file` | Whether the person has previously defaulted | Feature | object | Y, N |
 | `cb_person_cred_hist_length` | Length of credit history | Feature | int64 | Years |
 | `loan_status` | Loan default flag (target variable) | Target | int64 | 0 = No Default, 1 = Default |

+>**NOTE:**
+<br><br>
+When I initially started working on this project, I used a different dataset from [Kaggle](https://www.kaggle.com/datasets/nikhil1e9/loan-default).
+After attempting to build meaningful prediction and clustering models, I decided to switch to a new dataset.
+<br><br>
+The previous dataset was highly synthetic, with all variables being uniformly distributed and showing very little correlation—both between features and with the target variable.
+Uniform distributions are particularly challenging for predictive modeling and clustering because they lack natural variability and concentration of values.
+Consequently, there are few meaningful patterns, groupings, or relationships for the models to learn from.
+<br><br>
+As a result, it was very difficult to build a predictive model with good performance metrics and without overfitting.
+I experimented with several approaches to improve model performance and reduce overfitting, including hyperparameter tuning and binning numerical variables, but none led to satisfactory results.
+Furthermore, during the cluster analysis, the results did not correspond to any recognizable borrower groups or risk profiles, limiting the usefulness of the analysis.
+<br><br>
+Therefore, I decided to switch to the current dataset.
+Although it required more extensive data cleaning and transformation, it produced models with stronger performance and revealed meaningful, interpretable clusters.
+Overall, business interpretability and analytical insight were significantly improved.

 ## Project Terms & Jargon